Ridgewood Testamentary Trust Attorneys

 Creating a Trust Fund for Minor Children or People With Disabilities

 A testamentary trust is a trust included in a will that starts to function when the will’s testator (the person who created the will) passes away.
 Testamentary trusts are easy to form and are very effective estate planning tools.

-The Ridgewood testamentary trust lawyers at the law firm of Michael A. Manna & Associates help clients form trusts to:
+The Ridgewood testamentary trust lawyers at the law firm of The Manna Helmy Law Group help clients form trusts to:

 - Provide for minor children and young adults without requiring expensive bonds or court holds

 - Prevent a minor or young adult from foolishly spending trust money

 - Keep a disabled person on Medicaid while providing extra financial care for them

 - Saving federal estate taxes, New Jersey estate taxes and New York estate taxes

 Minors cannot inherit assets without a substantial expense and inconvenience.
 In most cases, they must have a court-ordered financial guardian in place.
 Once the minors are 18 years old, the assets become their own.
 An 18-year old with a lot of money at his or her disposal is a scary thought.
 So is the idea of having to post expensive bonds in order to allow the young adult to access his or her inheritance.
 Creating a trust for minor children through a trust in a will (a testamentary trust) can help you avoid these pitfalls while providing for your loved ones.

 A minor support trust can be managed by anyone you choose, called the “trustee.”
 Once you pass away, the trustee can invest your money until the child reaches the age of financial maturity (an age of your choosing, for example, 25 years old).
 During that time, your child will have access to the assets, but must justify to the trustee the reason for using those assets, such as for food, clothing, shelter, medical expenses and education.
 At the age specified (such as 25 years old), your child will have outright and free access to the trust assets.